jpoly1219/eecs498-final-project/README.md

 This is a function of (product of the above six) -> (erroneous lines, feedback).

+### Notes from Nov 14 2024

+It seems like the prompt works decently well.

+What works:
+- Deterministically returns a JSON that we can parse directly.
+- Feedback seems pretty accurate.

+What doesn't work:
+- The line numbers seem to be nondeterministic.
+Sometimes it will be correct, sometimes it will be off.
+  - Maybe a chain of thought prompting can fix this.

 ## Prompt body

 I will give you the following list of items: LeetCode Question Body, Student code, Error body, Expert code, Expert step-by-step solution, and my request.